 When you’re traveling to a new country, the plugs on your devices probably won't match the outlets at your destination.
 An adapter is the best item to use in a situation like this.
 It not only adapts to the outlet but, in a way, it changes the structure of the outlet in order to connect your device.

-Common electronics are typically rated for worldwide voltage (input AC voltage range: 100-240V), so they should only require the use of an adapter.
+Most common travel electronics are typically rated for worldwide voltage (input AC voltage range: 100-240V), so they should only require the use of an adapter.
 These items include cell phone chargers, tablet chargers, and laptop chargers.
-Watch our adapter guide video to select the right adapter for your next trip.
+Read our adapter plug guide to select the right adapter for your next trip.

 Did you know that more than half of the world uses a different AC voltage than what we use in North America?
 Europe, Asia, Australia, and several others have 220 - 240 volts coming out of their outlets while North America and parts of South America only have 110 - 120 volts.